Epiphanius of Salamis: Life

-Epiphanius' reputation for learning prompted his nomination and consecration as Bishop of Salamis, Cyprus, in 365 or 367, a post which he held until his death.
+Epiphanius's reputation for learning prompted his nomination and consecration as Bishop of Salamis, Cyprus, in 365 or 367, a post which he held until his death.
 He was also the Metropolitan of the Church of Cyprus.
 He served as bishop for nearly forty years, as well as travelled widely to combat differing beliefs.
 He was present at a synod in Antioch (376) where the Trinitarian questions were debated against the heresy of Apollinarianism.
 He upheld the position of Bishop Paulinus, who had the support of Rome, over that of Meletius of Antioch, who was supported by the Eastern Churches.
 In 382 he was present at the Council of Rome, again upholding the cause of Paulinus.

 Origenist controversy and death

 During a visit to Palestine in 394 or 395, while preaching in Jerusalem, he attacked Origen's followers and urged the Bishop of Jerusalem, John II, to condemn his writings.
 He urged John to be careful of the "offence" of images in the churches.
 He noted that when travelling in Palestine he went into a church to pray and saw a curtain with an image of Christ or a saint which he tore down.
-He told Bishop John that such images were "opposed ... to our religion" (see below).
+He told Bishop John that such images were "opposed ... to our religion".
 This event sowed the seeds of conflict which erupted in the dispute between Rufinus and John against Jerome and Epiphanius.
 Epiphanius fuelled this conflict by ordaining a priest for Jerome's monastery at Bethlehem, thus trespassing on John's jurisdiction.
 This dispute continued during the 390s, in particular in the literary works by Rufinus and Jerome attacking one another.